Master of Science in Environmental Science & Sustainability: Professional Track

 “I think of ecological problems and solutions in terms of the big picture concepts.
 Habitat destruction and human influence does not stop at site-specific restoration projects.
 It is crucial to integrate sustainable technologies that reduce human waste and sequester greenhouse gases while creating native habitat.”

-Do I need to have completed a particular type of undergraduate degree or taken particular coursework to be admitted into the IES Master’s program?
+Do I need to have completed a particular type of undergraduate degree or taken particular coursework to be admitted into the SES Master’s program?

 How do I apply to the program?